-Thorny Devil health
+Thorny Devil Lizards health information

 Breeding The Thorny Devil mates between September and January (spring and summer in Australia).
 After mating, the female lizard lays a clutch of between 3 and 10 eggs, which hatch after about three or four months.
 The hatchlings are sexually mature at around three years of age.

-Natural habitat of Thorny Devil
+Natural habitat of Thorny Devil Lizards

 Found in Australia